America's Got Talent: Season 16 (2021)

 A sixteenth season was announced in late February 2021 by NBC, confirming both the host and its judges, including the return of Cowell.
 Production began after auditions were opened up with participants asked to provide these for judgment, either virtually or via recorded video.
 On March 9, 2021, it was announced that the season would premiere on June 1.
 This season was won by magician Dustin Tavella, with aerialist Aidan Bryant coming in second, and stand-up comedian Josh Blue placing third.

 Season 17 (2022)

 The seventeenth season was announced on March 31, 2022, with the same judging panel and host from the previous two seasons set to return.
 The season premiered on May 31, 2022.
 This season was won by dance group Mayyas, with pole dancer Kristy Sellars coming in second, and singer and guitarist Drake Milligan placing third.

+Season 18 (2023)

+The cast for the eighteenth season was revealed on March 3, 2023, with the same judging panel and host from the previous three seasons announced to be returning.
+The season premiered on May 30, 2023.
+This season was won by dog tricks act Adrian Stoica and Hurricane, with magician Anna DeGuzman coming in second, and dance group Murmuration placing third.

+Season 19 (2024)

+During the season eighteen finale on September 27, 2023, it was revealed that the series was officially renewed for a nineteenth season.
+The season premiered on May 28, 2024 with the full cast from the previous four seasons all returning.

+A notable change in format occurred this season with the "Golden Buzzer" in the auditions and live shows.
+In the auditions, each judge received two "Golden Buzzers" to give out, up from the one each received since its adoption in 2014.
+Additionally, during the live shows, each judge was allowed one "Golden Buzzer" to give to an act, marking the first time this occurred on the American version of Got Talent.

+This season was won by singer Richard Goodall, with dog tricks act Roni Sagi & Rhythm coming in second, and drone precision group Sky Elements placing third.

+Season 20 (2025)

+On January 8, 2025, it was announced that auditions for America's Got Talent had been postponed until further notice due to the ongoing wildfires in Southern California, where the show is filmed.
+On February 3, 2025, it was revealed the twentieth season would premiere on May 27, 2025.
+Crews returned as host for his seventh season, and Mandel, Cowell, and Vergara returned as judges.
+Klum departed the panel and was replaced by Mel B, who returned after a six-season absence.
+This season was won by singer Jessica Sanchez, who previously competed on the first season of the series, being eliminated in the semifinals.
+Freestyle rapper Chris Turner placed in second, and singer Jourdan Blue placed in third.